Choosing a wedding videographer for your wedding is a little like choosing between an apple and an orange.

 Simply put, there are more shot opportunities with two staffed cameras.

 Every studio has different packages.
 And this is where your search may get overwhelming.
 Trying to compare what each studio has to offer is a challenge because everyone has different packages for different prices.
-The goal should always be finding the right studio that can give you coverage that meets your goals.
+The goal should always be finding the right studio that can give you the coverage that meets your goals.
 Most studios will tweak their packages a bit, so don’t be afraid to ask.

 Interview, Face to Face if at all possible

 If at all possible, meet the staff you are going to hire.
 And ask, if you are interviewing the staff who will be at your wedding.
 For example, when you interview us, we are the staff who will be at your wedding.
 We are also the same staff that will answer questions after your wedding, edit your wedding and so on.
-Sometimes you interview with someone at a studio and someone else is at your wedding and someone else may edit your wedding.
+Sometimes you interview someone at a studio and someone else is at your wedding and someone else may edit your wedding.
 Be sure to check and ask why.

 Are you licensed and insured?